oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database.html.markdown

 		* `vpc_password` - (Optional) For a RECOVERY_APPLIANCE backup destination, the password for the VPC user that is used to access the Recovery Appliance.
 		* `vpc_user` - (Optional) For a RECOVERY_APPLIANCE backup destination, the Virtual Private Catalog (VPC) user that is used to access the Recovery Appliance.
 	* `recovery_window_in_days` - (Optional) Number of days between the current and the earliest point of recoverability covered by automatic backups.
 This value applies to automatic backups.
 After a new automatic backup has been created, Oracle removes old automatic backups that are created before the window.
 When the value is updated, it is applied to all existing automatic backups.
 * `peer_autonomous_container_database_compartment_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment where the standby Autonomous Container Database will be created.
+* `peer_autonomous_container_database_display_name` - (Optional) The display name for the peer Autonomous Container Database.
+* `peer_autonomous_exadata_infrastructure_id` - (Optional) *No longer used.* This parameter is no longer used for Autonomous Database on dedicated Exadata infrasture.
+Specify a `peerCloudAutonomousVmClusterId` instead.
+Using this parameter will cause the operation to fail.
 * `peer_autonomous_vm_cluster_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the peer Autonomous VM cluster for Autonomous Data Guard.
 Required to enable Data Guard.
 * `peer_db_unique_name` - (Optional) **Deprecated.** The `DB_UNIQUE_NAME` of the peer Autonomous Container Database in a Data Guard association is set by Oracle Cloud Infrastructure.
 Do not specify a value for this parameter.
 Specifying a value for this field will cause Terraform operations to fail.
 * `protection_mode` - (Optional) The protection mode of this Autonomous Data Guard association.
 For more information, see [Oracle Data Guard Protection Modes](http://docs.oracle.com/database/122/SBYDB/oracle-data-guard-protection-modes.htm#SBYDB02000) in the Oracle Data Guard documentation.